benjaco-edu/db-assignment-6-perfomacne/README.md

 #### Summery

-I think the windowing is slower because at has to make a bigger resultset, it clearly not trying to calculate it for eaxh row because it is not 500 times slower.
+I think the windowing is slower because it has to make a bigger resultset, it clearly not trying to calculate it for each row because it is not 500 times slower.

 ### Exercise 4

-In the stackexchange forum for coffee (coffee.stackexchange.com), write a query which return the displayName and title of all posts which with the word groundsinthe title.
+In the stackexchange forum for coffee (coffee.stackexchange.com), write a query which returns the displayName and title of all posts which with the word groundsinthe title.

 To show the cost of joining, I started without a join: